California Education Policy Fund

 Current Fund Focus

-In September 2013 CEPF announced its third cohort of grantees bringing the total number of CEPF grantees to 21 and the total amount of CEPF grants to over $9 million.
-To read the announcement, please visit the press release.
-To learn about all three cohorts of grantees, please visit the Current Grantees page.
+In August 2014 CEPF announced its fourth cohort of grantees.
+This cohort included new grantees as well as supplemental grants to current grantees, bringing the total amount of CEPF grants to over $13 million.
+To read the grant award announcement, please view the press release.
+To learn about all CEPF grantees, please visit the Current Grantees page.

-The CEPF is intended to be an annual program however its longevity is dependent on continued donor support.
-All future grant rounds, the next of which would be in 2014, will be announced publicly by RPA.
+The CEPF is intended to be an annual program; however, its longevity is dependent on continued donor support.
+All future grant rounds, the next of which would be in 2015, would be announced publicly by RPA.

 Current Fund Focus